section-engineering-education/engineering-education/content/articles/data-access-with-ado-dotnet-in-micro-focus-visual-cobol/index.md

 In ADO, the connection is significantly more straightforward.

-One of the key advantage of ADO is that, we no longer need to configure the connection in the ODBC administration panel.
+One of the key advantages of ADO is that we no longer need to configure the connection in the ODBC administration panel.

 Instead, we just construct the database connection string, create a database connection, and call the `Open` method for the new object.